kevbuh/ig11/README.md

 # IG-11

-“Everything should be made as simple as possible, but no simpler.” - Einstein "Paradise is built and maintained by robots."

-This is a small amount of my research in AI with links to papers and jupyter notebooks.
+### This is a small amount of my research in AI with links to papers and jupyter notebooks.

+- “Everything should be made as simple as possible, but no simpler.” - Einstein

+- "Paradise is built and maintained by robots." - Me?

+- Attention + perception + awareness + thought + memory + language = consciousness?

 ## What is the human loss function?